gem5/website/_pages/documentation/learning_gem5/part1/part1_2_simple_config.md

 in-order CPU, or `DerivO3CPU` to model an out-of-order CPU.
 However, note that `DerivO3CPU` currently does not work with simple.py, because `DerivO3CPU` requires a system with separate instruction and data caches (`DerivO3CPU` does work with the configuration in the next section).
+Also note that `MinorCPU` does not work with X86 as of gem5 version 22.0.0.

 Next, we will add caches to our configuration file to model a more complex system.